prophesee-ai/prophesee_ros_wrapper/README.md

 This metapackage contains ROS driver and messages for [Prophesee](https://www.prophesee.ai) event-based sensors.

-The aim of this metapackage is wrapping data access from event-based sensors from [Metavision Open](https://docs.prophesee.ai/) software and publishing the data to ROS.
+The aim of this metapackage is wrapping data access from event-based sensors using [OpenEB](https://github.com/prophesee-ai/openeb) and publishing the data to ROS.

 The following packages and nodes are provided:
   * prophesee_ros_driver - ROS driver, including